Solar fuels and their role in achieving net zero

 Current solutions for decarbonizing aviation

-The aviation sector is forecasted to grow massively over the following decades.
-Yet, at the same time, it is one of the most challenging sectors to decarbonize because of the need for high-density energy carriers.
-Three types of technologies have taken on the challenge of decarbonizing aviation: electrification, hydrogen technology, and sustainable aviation fuels (SAF).
+The aviation sector is forecasted to grow massively over the following decades.3 At the same time, it is one of the most challenging sectors to decarbonize because of the need for high-density energy carriers.
+There are different levers to decarbonize aviation, whereas the following types of technologies are most commonly considered: electrification, hydrogen, and sustainable aviation fuels (SAF).

 Electrification: A potential solution for short-haul flights

-Battery-electric propulsion systems can get aircrafts flying without producing any tailpipe emissions.
+Battery-electric propulsion systems can get aircraft flying without producing any tailpipe emissions.
 They are highly efficient and offer hardly any power losses, even at high altitudes.
 However, compared to conventional fuels, batteries have a very low energy and power density.
-Jet A fuel has a specific energy density of 43.1 MJ/kg, while today’s best battery – the Tesla Model S – has a specific energy density of 0.4 MJ/kg.
-Let’s see what this would mean for an Airbus A320 neo, one of the most widespread short-to-medium-haul aircraft that can carry 194 passengers up to 6’300 kilometers.2 To power the aircraft, a battery weighing 1’185 tons would be necessary, but maximum take-off mass is 79 tons.
-Even with tomorrow’s projected best batteries with a specific energy density of 1.8 MJ/kg, the aircraft battery would weigh 263 tons – still way too heavy for take-off.3 This example illustrates why battery-electric propulsion systems can only be used for small aircraft and cover short distances.
-Long-haul flights are not likely to be electrified in the near future, despite being the ones with the biggest climate impact by far.
-In fact, around 80 percent of aviation CO2 emissions are emitted from flights of over 1’500 kilometers.4
+Jet A fuel has a specific energy density of 43.1 MJ/kg, while the Tesla battery (Model S), for example, has a specific energy density of 0.4 MJ/kg.
+Let’s see what this would mean for an Airbus A320 neo, one of the most widespread short-to-medium-haul aircraft that can carry 194 passengers up to 6’300 kilometers.4 To power the aircraft, a battery weighing 1’185 tons would be necessary, but maximum take-off mass is 79 tons.
+Even with tomorrow’s projected best batteries with a specific energy density of 1.8 MJ/kg, the aircraft battery would weigh 263 tons – still way too heavy for take-off.5

 Hydrogen emits only water when burned.
-But creating it can be carbon intensive.
-Less than 0.1 percent of hydrogen today is produced through water electrolysis.
-Nearly all global hydrogen is still made using fossil fuels.6 The production of hydrogen has yet to switch to renewable energy sources.
+But producing it can be carbon intensive.
+Less than 1% of hydrogen today is produced sustainably, e.g. through water electrolysis, and counts as low-emission hydrogen.8 Nearly all global hydrogen is still made using fossil fuels.9 The production of hydrogen has yet to switch to renewable energy sources.

 Sustainable aviation fuels: Using existing infrastructure to achieve net zero

-SAF is the generic term for regenerative fuels that are not based on raw fossil materials.
+SAF is the generic term for renewable fuels that are not based on raw fossil materials.
 These can be biofuels or synthetic fuels.
 Read about the different types of SAF in our blog post explaining how they are produced.
-SAF are comparable to fossil fuels in terms of quality and performance.
+SAF are comparable to fossil fuels in terms of quality, performance, and energy density.
 They are compatible with conventional jet engines and can use the existing infrastructure for storage and refueling.
-Aircraft are currently only allowed to operate on a 50 percent blend of SAF and conventional jet fuel.
-However, leading aircraft and engine manufacturers are pushing to validate and certify 100 percent SAF use by 2030.7
+Aircraft are currently only allowed to operate on a 50% blend of SAF and conventional jet fuel.
+However, leading aircraft and engine manufacturers are pushing to validate and certify 100% SAF use by 2030.

-The latest EU Fit for 55 plan sets out a mandatory, successively increasing blending quota of SAF for the aviation industry: two percent in 2025, five percent in 2030, 20 percent in 2035, 32 percent in 2040, and 63 percent in 2050.8 The goal of this initiative is to reduce the growing impact of aviation on the environment by boosting the production and uptake of SAF.
+The latest EU Fit for 55 plan sets out a mandatory, successively increasing blending quota of SAF for the aviation industry: The goal of this initiative is to reduce the growing impact of aviation on the environment by boosting the production and uptake of SAF.10

 Solar fuels and our roadmap toward net zero

-Synthetic fuels that are produced from solar energy are called solar fuels.
-They are a climate-friendly substitute to fossil fuels, enabling sustainable transportation without changing current equipment.
-Additionally, they are renewable and fully compatible with conventional internal combustion engines, jet engines, and existing fuel infrastructure.
+Synhelion’s solar fuels are produced from solar energy.
+They are a substitute to fossil fuels, enabling sustainable transportation.
+They are renewable and fully compatible with conventional internal combustion engines, jet engines, and existing global fuel infrastructure.

 Join us on our path to net zero